What Thyroid Patients Need to Know About COVID-19

 Whether or not you’ve been diagnosed with COVID-19, the CDC has sensible recommendations to help you protect others from possible COVID-19 infection.

 If you feel sick, stay home—unless you need medical care.

 If you feel sick and need to go to a hospital or medical office, call ahead before you go unless it’s a medical emergency.
-Many HMOs and health care providers are now asking patients to do initial COVID-19 screening with a telephone or televideo appointment first.
+Most health care providers are now asking patients to do initial COVID-19 screening with a telephone or televideo appointment first.
 If in-person medical treatment is needed, they can then arrange in advance for your visit, and to ensure that if you are infectious, you don’t pose a risk to others at the medical office or hospital.
-(Many hospitals are meeting potential COVID-19 patients to provide them with masks before they enter the building, and some areas now direct non-urgent patients to drive-through locations for COVID-19 testing, to avoid exposing others to potential infection.)

 If you are coughing or sneezing, cover your coughs and sneezes with a tissue and then throw it in the trash, or sneeze or cough into the inside of your elbow.
 After you cough or sneeze, you should wash your hands with soap and water for 20 seconds or use a 60% alcohol hand sanitizer if soap and water is not available.